tldraw/tldraw/README.md

 This package contains the [TLDraw](https://tldraw.com) editor as a React component named `<TLDraw>`.
 You can use this package to embed the editor in any React application.

+💕 Love this library?
+Consider [becoming a sponsor](https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).

+🙌 Questions?
+Join the [Discord channel](https://discord.gg/s4FXZ6fppJ) or start a [discussion](https://github.com/tldraw/tldraw/discussions/new).

 🎨 Want to build your own TLDraw-ish app instead?
 Try [@tldraw/core](https://github.com/tldraw/core).

-💕 Love this library?
-Consider [becoming a sponsor](https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).

 ## Installation